 Despite investments and capital markets being structured and defined with mathematics, mathematical theories alone are not sufficient to predict future movements in price [which are without exception, expressed numerically].
 This idea should be troubling.
 Despite consistent advancement in statistics and financial mathematics (ranging from computational probability algorithms to the Capital Asset Pricing Model and Efficiency Frontier theory), there is often an event or result in investment that is either inexplicable with mathematics means or stands in direct contrast with mathematical precepts.
 The reason for this phenomena is much less grandiose than the mathematical theories which attempt to explain it.
 The reason is us- humans.
 We are emotional beings and our decisions are seldom the result of objective calculation.
+How, if at all, can we remove the emotion from our investing, and minimise errors of judgement?

 The Efficient Market Hypothesis (EMH) is the idea that all available information is fully reflected in the price of an asset, such as a stock.
 Developed in the 1960s by American economist Eugene Fama, the EMH argues that it is impossible for investors to consistently outperform the market as stocks always trade at their fair value.
 According to EMH all information is already priced in to asset prices and as such there is no way to outperform the market, because the markets appraisal of value via price is always correct and absolute.
 This is a controversial theory and underlies the ongoing debate between Active Vs. Passive investment strategies.
 The ability of some investment managers to consistently outperform the market, along with ‘irrational’ price movements in markets would implicate the existence of another, larger force at play.
 At this point many market participants looked to Behavioral Science and concurrently “Behavioral Finance” as yet another filter through which to view financial markets and explain changes in price, void of mathematics.